Do You Need a Website For Your Craft Biz?

 But more on that later!
 I think I ended up canceling my Yahoo listed art site after a year and just went to the shared platforms.

 Now back to why I said “Short answer no” to “Do you need a website?”

-By contrast, if you start out building a website to showcase your creations, you’ll probably have a double duty.
-Besides making your creations, there is the matter of deciding what to price them at, then listing them, determining shipping and handling rates, and on top of that figuring out how you are going to drive traffic to your website.
+If you start out building a website to showcase your creations, you’ll probably have a double duty.
+Besides making your creations, there is the matter of deciding what to price them at, then listing them, determining shipping and handling rates, and on top of that figuring out how you are going to drive traffic to your website?

 Are you prepared to manage an advertising budget and test out the returns?
-Of course, nowadays you’ve got the advantage of using social media to your advantage (and there are advertising options there too to consider) .
-But the point is, it may be a lot more to bite off than you can chew.
+Of course, nowadays you’ve got the benefit of using social media to your advantage (and there are advertising options there too, to consider).
+The point is, it may be a lot more to bite off than you can chew!

 Why You Need a Website For the Long Haul

 Getting started on a shared web 2.0 platform is the best approach.
 You’ll have the least stressful approach to testing and tweaking your product listings, seeing how well they perform, and finding opportunities for more growth as you gain more experience.

 But for the long haul, it behooves you to consider getting your own website to showcase all your creations down the road.
 It’s great that there are a number of platforms that you can use to your advantage, but there is some stuff to consider seriously:

 You Have More Control With a Site That You Own